BlueBrain/BioExplorer/README.md

 </div>

 ## Architecture
-The _BBBE_ application is built on top of [Blue Brain Brayns](https://github.com/BlueBrain/Brayns), the Blue Brain rendering platform.
+The _BBBE_ application is built on top of a fork of [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) 1.0.0 , the Blue Brain rendering platform.
 The _BBBE_ uses the underlying technical capabilities of the rendering platform to create large scale and accurate 3D scenes from Jupyter notebooks.

 ![___](./bioexplorer/pythonsdk/doc/source/images/architecture.png)